GoLearnToCode/kiei924-fall16/weeks/4/homework.md

   * Card images can be found using the following convention: http://golearntocode.com/images/cards/5_of_diamonds.png
   * You can use Bootstrap's *img-responsive* helper class to make the cards not so huge :)

-Commit and sync your code to your *week4* GitHub repository by 11:59pm on Monday, December 7.
+Commit and sync your code to your *week4* GitHub repository by 11:59pm on Thursday.